Which city is cheaper, Austin or Chattanooga?

 It's quite rainy in Chattanooga.
 In July, Chattanooga usually receives more rain than Austin.
 Chattanooga gets 5.2 inches (131 mm) of rain, while Austin receives 1.9 inches (48 mm) of rain each month for the summer.

 Both Austin and Chattanooga during the autumn are popular places to visit.
+Many visitors come to Chattanooga in the autumn for the hiking trails and the shopping scene.
 Also, most visitors come to Austin for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In October, Chattanooga is generally cooler than Austin.
-Temperatures in Chattanooga average around 63°F (17°C), and Austin stays around 73°F (23°C).
+Daily temperatures in Chattanooga average around 63°F (17°C), and Austin fluctuates around 73°F (23°C).

 In Austin, it's very sunny this time of the year.
 It's quite sunny in Chattanooga.
 In the autumn, Chattanooga often gets around the same amount of sunshine as Austin.
 Chattanooga gets 211 hours of sunny skies this time of year, while Austin receives 214 hours of full sun.